 P + Pass Plus The student performance exceeds expectations for passing the clinical based nursing procedure, which could include patient care, fundamental, base, and specialized nursing skills.
 Student teamwork, professionalism, patient and nursing team communication, patient education, and empathy exceeds expectations.
 Finally, student growth and the ability to execute nursing processes, procedures, and activities associated within the scope of practice of an PN exceeds expectations.
-P Passing Performance The student performance demonstrates capable, safe, sanitary, empathetic, and patient-centric care based on previously learned skills.
-Student also demonstrates capable and effective levels of fundamental, base, and specialized nursing skills.
-Student demonstrates effective and capable levels of teamwork, professionalism, patient and nursing team communication, patient education, and empathy.
-Finally, student demonstrates growth and an increasing ability to execute the process, procedures, and activities that are within the scope of practice of an PN.
+P The student performance demonstrates capable, safe, sanitary, empathetic, and patient-centric care based on previously learned skills.
+The student also demonstrates capable

+Passing Performance and effective levels of fundamental, base, and specialized nursing skills.
+The student demonstrates effective and capable levels of teamwork, professionalism, patient and nursing team communication, patient education, and empathy.
+Finally, the student demonstrates growth and an increasing ability to execute the process, procedures, and activities that are within the scope of practice of an PN.
 I Improvement Required The student performance is below satisfactory levels of capable, safe, sanitary, empathetic, and patient-centric care based on previously learned skills.
-Student demonstrates below satisfactory levels of fundamental, base, and specialized nursing skills.
-Student demonstrates below satisfactory levels of effective and capable levels of teamwork, professionalism, patient and nursing team communication, patient education, and empathy.
-Finally, student demonstrates minimal to below satisfactory levels of growth and an increasing ability to execute the process, procedures, and activities that are within the scope of practice of an PN.
+The student demonstrates below satisfactory levels of fundamental, base, and specialized nursing skills.
+The student demonstrates below satisfactory levels of effective and capable levels of teamwork, professionalism, patient and nursing team communication, patient education, and empathy.
+Finally, the student demonstrates minimal to below satisfactory levels of growth and an increasing ability to execute the process, procedures, and activities that are within the scope of practice of an PN.
 F Failing The student does not perform any level of capable, safe, sanitary, empathetic, and patient-centric care based on previously learned skills.
-Student does not demonstrate any level of fundamental, base, and specialized nursing skills.
-Student does not demonstrate effective and capable levels of teamwork, professionalism, patient and nursing team communication, patient education, and empathy.
-Finally, student does not demonstrate growth or an ability to execute the process, procedures, and activities that are within the scope of practice of an PN.
+The student does not demonstrate any level of fundamental, base, and specialized nursing skills.
+The student does not demonstrate effective and capable levels of teamwork, professionalism, patient and nursing team communication, patient education, and empathy.
+Finally, the student does not demonstrate growth or an ability to execute the process, procedures, and activities that are within the scope of practice of an PN.